technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 var someAnimals: [Animal] = giveMeAnArrayOfAnimals()
 ```
 What if we want to sort this array by multiple properties?
 We might like to do
-the following:
+the following
 ```swift
 someAnimals.sort(\.name, \.age, \.weight)
 ```
+so that animals are sorted by name, and if the name is the same they are sorted
-But if we try to declare the function we get this error:
+by their age, and so on.
+But if we try to declare the function in the naïve way
+we get an error:
 ```swift
 extension Array {
   func sort<T: Comparable>(_ sortProperties: KeyPath<Element, T>...) {